wienerr/Piklist-Documentation/content/getting-started/_index.md

 You just utilized the same code for a User Profile, that you wrote for a Post Type.
 This is a huge time saver and you will find this feature invaluable.

 ## Built-in Demos
 Now that you understand how easy it is to create fields with Piklist, we’re sure you’re excited to get started.
 To help you along, Piklist comes with built-in demos that contain tons of field configurations that you can easily copy and paste into your own project.
-You can learn more about Piklist Demos here.
-[TODO ADD LINK]
+You can learn more about [Piklist Demos here](/getting-started/built-in-demos).

 ## Video Overview
 The initial public unveiling of Piklist at WordCampNYC 2012.{{< youtube wmKjn-fDlvU >}}